The Truth About REITs

 - The stock price of a REIT is sensitive to interest rate movements as the assets are purchased using leverage.
 If interest rates go up, REIT prices will usually fall because their costs of financing or refinancing will rise.

 - Having a strong sponsor is also important.
-During the financial crisis, some of the REITs almost collapsed as they were not able to refinance the loans with banks and their sponsors lacked the capacity to support them with loan or equity injection.
+During the financial crisis, some of the REITs almost collapsed as they were not able to refinance the loans with banks and their sponsors lacked the capacity to support order accutane online them with loan or equity injection.
 That is why REITs with strong sponsor-backing such as Ascendas and Mapletree are seen as relatively safer bets.

 - In “The Reit Myth busted”, the author pointed out that REITs as good income-yielding instruments may be anything but a myth.
 This is because although REITs pay out good distributions, they frequently claw them back in the form of new units issue.